mikaelbr/bacon-love/tasks.md

 ## Combinators

-5. Filter -> Map -> Log based on given event stream as input
+6. Filter -> Map -> Log based on given event stream as input
-6. Fold/Scan
+7. Fold/Scan
-7. Merge/Combine
+8. Merge/Combine
-8. Combination of multiples as templates
+9. Combination of multiples as templates

 ## Advanced

-9. And/or
+10. And/or
-10. Sampling
+11. Sampling
-11. Throttling/Delays
+12. Throttling/Delays
-12. Flatmaps
+13. Flatmaps

 ## Beyond

+14. Error-handling
+15. Reusable pipelines with doAction
+16. Sliding window and onValues
+17. Awaiting Orders